smart-on-fhir/cumulus-library/CONTRIBUTING.md

 Then take the contents of `cumulus_library/studies/core/core_generated.md` and paste them into `docs/core-study-details.md` (being careful to not erase any manually entered descriptions).

+# Restrictions on generative AI usage

+At this time we are not accepting code contributions from generative AI due to potential licensing issues and the increased burden of review on maintainers.

+We also ask that generative AI not be used to write content in issues/PRs, and reserve the right to close issues without response in cases where it has been obviously applied.